davidshq/mostly-wrong-history-search-engines/README.md

 ## Bibliography

 We've attempted to be somewhat comprehensive in our bibliography.
 Resources we found particularly helpful are marked with an \*.

+We should also acknowledge our indebtedness to James Iry for the title of this repository, a reference to their article [A Brief, Incomplete, and Mostly Wrong History of Programming Languages](http://james-iry.blogspot.com/2009/05/brief-incomplete-and-mostly-wrong.html).

 * Aaron Wall.
 [Search Engine History](http://www.searchenginehistory.com/).
 2017.\*
 * Wikipedia